Blue Cash Preferred® Card from American Express Review

-The Blue Cash Preferred® Card from American Express card is the bigger sibling to the Blue Cash Everyday® Card from American Express (review).
-The Blue Cash Preferred has a $95 annual fee, but in exchange, you get a more robust cash back earning potential with more categories and higher rates.
-In our Amex Blue Cash Preferred review we will take a look at the card perks, welcome offer and earning structure.
+The Quidget_BlueCash_Preferred is one of the few strictly cash back cards that Amex offers.
+One of the others being the Preferred's little sibling.
+The Blue Cash Preferred has an annual fee, but in exchange, you get a more robust cash back earning potential with more categories and higher rates.
+In our Quidget_BlueCash_Preferred review we will take a look at the card perks, welcome offer, earning structure and share our overall thoughts.

 Blue Cash Preferred Welcome Offer

-Blue Cash Preferred Earning Rate
+Blue Cash Preferred® Card from American Express Review: Earning Rate

-- 6% cash back on your first $6,000 of purchases per year at U.S. supermarkets (1x after that)
+- 6% cash back on your first $6,000 of purchases per year at U.S. supermarkets (then 1% after that)

 - 6% on select U.S. streaming subscriptions